JetBrains/cpp-russia-2017-clion/Tips&Tricks/Navigation/5_Navigate_to_somewhere_you_have__already_been.md

 # Navigation

 ## Navigate to somewhere you've already been
+To quickly come back to code locations you've already visited use the following:

 * To quickly jump to some recent file, get the list of recently files via `⌘E` / `Ctrl+E`
 * To quickly jump to some file edited recently, get the list of recently edited files via `⇧⌘E` / `Shift+Ctrl+E`
 * Use bookmarks to mark important places